Spending a night in the Wadi Rum desert in Jordan

 Booking.com

-Save all these tips about Wadi Rum desert it for later!
+Save all these tips about Wadi Rum Desert for later!

 Iulia Vasile